Does Trendelenburg belong in the EMS toolkit?

 EMS providers and nurses have held Trendelenburg as the standard shock position for over 100 years, but new research shows that it has limited use and might even harm certain patients.

 So EMS providers and educators must ask: Is Trendelenburg position still used?
 And should we still use Trendelenburg position for EMS patients?

 Despite its wide use on early 20th century battlefields, there is little evidence that the Trendelenburg position actually helps patients recover from shock.

-One study found that while Trendelenburg position slightly improved cardiac output, it only worked for a short period of time.
+A 2012 study published in the Journal of Clinical Anesthesia by Geerts BF, van den Bergh L, Stijnen T, et al, found that while Trendelenburg position slightly improved cardiac output, it only worked for a short period of time.
 Even raising the patient’s legs was more effective at countering hypovolemia, and the effect lasted slightly longer.

-A 2012 study published in the American Journal of Critical Care found the increase in cardiac output and blood pressure was so minimal that the position was “probably not useful in rescue efforts.”
+A 2012 study published in the American Journal of Critical Care by Margo Halm found the increase in cardiac output and blood pressure was so minimal that the position was “probably not useful in rescue efforts.”